The OpenLink Data Explorer Extension

 What is the Linked Data Cloud?

 As illustrated below, it's the moniker for the growing collection of Linked Data sources being injected into the Web by the Linking Open Data Community.
+As Kingsley Idehen stated in his blog post, "Semantic Web: Travails to Harmony Illustrated", harmonious intersections of instance data, data dictionaries (schemas, ontologies, rules etc.) provide a powerful substrate (smart data) for the development and deployment of "People" and/or "Machine" oriented solutions.

 There are several paths to materialized Linked Data.